ArisBee/aristidebouix.cloud/content/en/policy.md

 ### __Algolia Inc, USA ( search bar only )__

 Algolia Inc ([read their privacy policy](https://www.algolia.com/policies/privacy/)) is the indexing and searching webservice I rely on for the [article search functionality]({{< relref "search.md" >}}).
 As such they only process information that you enter in search queries, I also have access to the input which are hosted by Algolia in [France for a duration of 90 days](https://www.algolia.com/doc/faq/security-privacy/gdpr/).
-Logs of search queries and operations can be processed outside of the EU but always stay in a system respecting privacy and security according to [algolia gdpr documentation](https://www.algolia.com/doc/faq/security-privacy/gdpr/).
+Logs of search queries and operations can be processed outside of the EU but always stay in a system respecting privacy and security according to [algolia GDPR documentation](https://www.algolia.com/doc/faq/security-privacy/gdpr/).

-The legal basis for processing your personal data is Article 6(1) a GDPR.

-### __Report-URI Ltd, UK__

-Report-URI ([read their privacy policy](https://report-uri.com/home/privacy_policy)) allows me to redirect failed or suspicious webrequests for analysis.
-The data collected on Report-URI is anonymized and doesn't contain your IP address or user-agent.

 The legal basis for processing your personal data is Article 6(1) a GDPR.